Pictogrammers/figma-plugin-generator/README.md

    - Material Design Icons Light - `npm run get-data mdil`
    - Memory Icons - `npm run get-data memory`
 4. Start the dev server up via `npm run dev`.
-5. In Figma, point the pluging at the `manifest.json` in the root of the repo.
+5. In Figma, point the plugin at the `manifest.json` in the root of the repo.

 ### Building for Publishing